perpetualintelligence/.github/profile/README.md

 ## Welcome
-This is the official GitHub account for Perpetual Intelligence &reg; L.L.C..
+This is the official GitHub account for Perpetual Intelligence &reg; L.L.C.
 We provide cross-platform frameworks, and AI-enabled developer tools.

 ### Products
 #### [oneimlx.terminal](https://github.com/perpetualintelligence/oneterminal): The most flexible cross-platform framework for building modern CLI and terminal apps.